bhargav-talpada/My-Youtube/README.md

 - Building a watch page
 - Fetch video as per videocard is in the watch page
 - get watch page video info form video api through video id
+- convert each videos view in short length